Renovaro Biosciences Inc.: Cutting Edge AI Company GEDiCube and Cyclomics sign binding LOI to join forces and position themselves at the forefront of the global liquid biopsy marketplace

 Cyclomics has developed a groundbreaking diagnostic method for monitoring early cancer recurrence named "CyclomicsSeq"- a novel ctDNA (circulating tumor DNA is tumor-derived fragmented DNA in the bloodstream that is not associated with cells) detection assay based on Oxford Nanopore sequencing which delivers fast, low-cost, and point-of-care sequencing.
 In contrast to available ctDNA-based methods, "CyclomicsSeq" ensures that even a single ctDNA molecule in the blood can be detected at very high accuracy.
 This solution consists of a new diagnostic kit (CyclomicsSeq), which has been licensed to Oxford Nanopore (LON: ONT), an RNA/DNA next-generation sequencing platform company.

 Cyclomics' Omni-Omic 4th generation technology, we believe, will disrupt the cancer diagnostics market and clinical practice by enabling fast and reliable results and delivering superior performance to standard radiological and physical examination alone.
-The platform is expected to enable reliable, fast, and ultra-sensitive early/recurrence detection of cancer using the next-generation whole genome sequencing.
+The platform enables reliable, fast, and ultra-sensitive early/ recurrence detection of cancer using the next-generation whole genome sequencing.
 That is achieved by detecting ctDNA, a reliable biomarker for determining the presence or absence of cancer, which can be non-invasively obtained from a blood sample (liquid biopsy).
 The novel approach to cancer detection is based on a single vial of blood and multi-dimensional profiling.
-Cyclomics applies a wide multi-signal/multi-omics approach to a very low amount of tumor ctDNA.
+Cyclomics applies a wide multi-signal/ multi-omics approach to a very low amount of tumor ctDNA.
 The Omni-Omic approach is critical for early cancer detection with high accuracy.

 Cyclomics has already developed an early detection technology called "CyclomicsSeq TP53", an in vitro diagnostic (IVD) kit integrating an innovative sequencing methodology and state-of-the-art analysis software.
 Ninety percent of Head Neck Cancer (HNC) patients carry specific oncogenic DNA mutations in the gene TP53.
 There are 150,000 new cases every year in the EU and nearly 70,000 in the USA.
 The Cyclomics solution can be applied to other cancer types harboring TP53, such as small-cell lung cancer, squamous cell lung cancer, triple-negative breast cancer, and high-grade serous ovarian cancer, and can be expanded to almost all cancer types.